 Gun Violence is on the Rise

-2018 is considered the worst year on record for school gun violence.
+2018 was considered the worst year on record for school gun violence.
 And according to Everytown for Gun Safety, an advocacy group, there have already been 58 incidents of gunfire on school grounds in 2019 that have resulted in 10 deaths and 35 injuries.

 Their report claims that guns in school are “just the tip of the iceberg.”
 With 3 million children exposed to gun violence every year during which 2,900 are shot and killed and 15,600 are shot and injured, the fear is real.